Menu planning and meal prepping has made our lives so much easier!

 Lunches are usually a new take on the previous night’s dinner.
 I will take leftover meat and pair it with some quick sautéed vegetables or serve on top of some greens for an easy salad.
 Condiments like fresh pico de gallo, guacamole, homemade ranch or chipotle vinaigrette, and creative salsas can really help you keep meals fresh and exciting.

-Another option is to make a big pot of soup at the beginning of the week.
+Another option is to make a big pot of soup like my Creamy Chicken and Wild Rice Soup or my 3 Meat BBQ Chili at the beginning of the week.
 Serve with a salad or sandwich for the week.

 Snack packs are for the advanced meal preppers.
 Once you get around to prepping snacks, you have already been in the kitchen for at least 2 maybe three hours.
 Snack packs are good if you are constantly on the go or really working on portion control.
 Toss in some fresh fruit, celery sticks, make a little peanut butter for dipping and you’re set.